davepinch/pinchy.cc/content/topics/places/cities/united-states/new-mexico/albuquerque/Flag_of_Albuquerque,_New_Mexico.svg.md

   https://upload.wikimedia.org/wikipedia/commons/4/4c/Flag_of_Albuquerque%2C_New_Mexico.svg
 related:
   - "Albuquerque uses the Zia sun symbol from the New Mexico state flag, but with the colors reversed: the sun is yellow on a crimson field." # John Purcell, American Flags
-  - Albuquerque, New Mexico (en.wikipedia.org)
+  - Albuquerque, New Mexico (Wikipedia)
 retrieved: 2024-03-30
 type: picture
 url: /commons.wikimedia.org/wiki/Flag_of_Albuquerque,_New_Mexico.svg/